osjacky430/tmr_listener/README.md

 ## TM Robot Ethernet Slave

-TM robot ethernet slave provides us a convinient way to read/write variables.
+TM robot ethernet slave provides us a convinient way to read/write variables (global, predfined, and user defined variables).
 This package has full supports for read/write request and periodically updated data table.
-User only needs to make sure the item listed in data table is configured correctly.
+Users only need to make sure the item listed in data table is configured correctly.

 ### Communication Mode